jierdin/sprout/operating-agreement.md

 (b) The Members hereby agree to form the Company as a limited liability company under and pursuant to the provisions of the Act and agree that the rights, duties and liabilities of the Members shall be as provided in the Act, except as otherwise provided herein.

-(c) Upon their execution of this Agreement, without the need for the consent or other action of any Person or the need for a Separate Series Agreement, those Persons whose names appear on the signature page shall be admitted as Members of the Company not associated with any Series.
-In their capacities as Members not associated with any Series, such persons shall not make any Capital Contribution to the Company and shall have no Membership Interest (hereafter “Founders”).
-The Founders may, however, subsequently also become Members associated with one or more Series and, in those separate capacities, acquire Membership Interests associated with such Series and be required to make Capital Contributions to the Company with respect to any such Series, all in accordance with the terms of this Agreement.
-The Founders, in their capacities as Members not associated with a Series, shall not acquire assets for or incur liabilities or other obligations with respect to the Company.
-The Company may acquire assets and incur liabilities or other obligations only to the extent that they are by the Company with respect to a Series and not with respect to the Company generally.
+(c) Upon their execution of this Agreement, without the need for the consent or other action of any Person or the need for a Separate Series Agreement, those Persons whose names appear on the signature page shall be admitted as Members of the Company.

 (d) As established from time to time in accordance with this Agreement, there may be designated additional Series having separate rights, powers or duties with respect to Separate Property or obligations or profits and losses associated with Separate Property or obligations and, to the extent provided in this Agreement and a Separate Series Agreement, and may have a separate business purpose or investment objective.
 A Member may be a member of one or more Series.

 (e) Without the need for the consent of any Person, the Founders may establish one or more additional Series as they may jointly determine in their sole discretion.
 The terms of each additional Series shall be as set forth in this Agreement and a separate agreement establishing such Series (a “Separate Series Agreement”) substantially in the form of Exhibit B attached hereto.
 A Separate Series Agreement must be executed by the Founders as Members associated with such Series.
 To the extent that a Separate Series Agreement conflicts with this Agreement, this Agreement shall control.

 (f) No debt, liability or obligation of a Series shall be a debt, liability or obligation of any other Series.
 The debts, liabilities and obligations incurred, contracted for or otherwise existing with respect to a Series shall be enforceable against the assets of such Series only and not against any other assets of the Company generally or any other Series and none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to the Company generally or any other Series shall be enforceable against the assets of such Series.
 Separate and distinct records shall be maintained for each and every Series, and assets associated with any such Series shall be accounted for separately from the other assets of the Company, or any other Series of the Company.
-The Certificate of Formation shall contain notice of the limitation of liabilities of a Series as to other Series in conformity with §18-215 of the Act.

 (g) The Founders shall be deemed admitted as Members of the Company associated with a newly created Series, upon their execution of a counterpart signature page to the relevant Separate Series Agreement.